 For both stages of this phase the rider is allowed up to three attempts to enter the corridor.
-After the third attempt she/he gets a zero score.
-If she/he gets a zero score on both stages for failure to enter the corridor within the three attempts, she/he has not completed the MA and is climinated from the phase
+After the third attempt they get a zero score for that stage.
+If they get a zero score on either stage for failure to enter the corridor within the three attempts, they have not completed the MA and is eliminated from the phase.